Acupuncture FAQs Melbourne

 Do I have to go elsewhere for my herbs or supplements?No. Ilana prescribes nutritional supplements and has a full traditional Chinese Herbal Medicine dispensary.
 Conveniently, your herbs and supplements are dispensed on the premises.

 How often do I need an appointment?Ilana will explain to you how often and when you will need your appointments.
 Of course this is dependent on your condition.
 Acupuncture treatment requires regular appointments.
 Usually once weekly but it depends on the condition.
 Ilana will explain a tailored treatment plan with frequency of recommended treatment.
 Chinese Herbal Medicine appointments are less frequent.
 The initial first and then second appointments may be one to two weeks apart.
 Quick Scripts is a once off appointment.
 Chinese Herbal Medicine appointments for fertility and Women’s health tend to be every 1 to 2 weeks depending on the person and condition.

 Is it confidential?Yes, completely.
 No-one has a right to this information without your consent.

-ACUPUNCTURE FAQs AUCKLAND
+ACUPUNCTURE FAQs MELBOURNE

 Does acupuncture hurt?Acupuncture needles are very fine and are rarely felt when inserted.
 Some people report a strange sensation such as a slight numbness, dull ache or a tingling sensation.
 Interestingly, these are signs that the needles are connecting with your Qi.